Molcas/OpenMolcas/doc/source/users.guide/environment.rst

 :variable:`MOLCAS_FIM`
   Activates the Files In Memory I/O layer.
 See :numref:`MT:sec:fim` for more details.
-  *Note that this setting is available only in MOLCAS compiled without Global Arrays.*
+  *Note that this setting is available only in |molcas| compiled without Global Arrays.*

   .. warning::